-Same Property NOI decreased 0.3% for the quarter and increased 0.2% YTD-2021.
-Same Property NOI in Ontario increased mainly due to higher rental rates associated with a 78,000 square foot lease expiry in Q2 and Q3 of 2020, the majority of which was re-leased in the first half of 2021.
-This increase was offset by a reduction in parking revenue due to lower utilization at certain properties due to COVID-19 and lower project management fees and one-time termination payments earned during the quarter.
-The New Brunswick and Nova Scotia portfolios continue to contribute positive results from occupancy increases and/or contractual rent step ups.
-While occupancy has increased in the REIT's Alberta portfolio, Same Property NOI decreased by 4.2% when compared to the same period in 2020.
-The REIT's Edmonton property has experienced an increase in occupancy and NOI, while the property in downtown Calgary has been negatively impacted by increased vacancy and slightly lower rental rates.
+Same Property NOI increased 1.0% for the quarter and 0.5% YTD-2021.
+While occupancy has decreased, Same Property NOI in Ontario increased mainly due to higher rental rates associated with a 78,000 square foot lease expiry in Q2 and Q3 of 2020, the majority of which was re-leased with revenue commencing in the first half of 2021.
+Contractual rent step ups and higher project management fees also contributed to increased Same Property NOI.
+This increase was offset by higher vacancy in the Greater Toronto Area ("GTA") portfolio.

+New Brunswick Same Property NOI experienced a decline due to a decrease in occupancy.
+Nova Scotia continues to be positively impacted by contractual rent step ups and from a new 22,000 square foot short-term lease.
+Same Property NOI in Alberta increased 4.6% mainly due to a termination payment received from a tenant in our downtown Calgary property.
+The REIT's Edmonton property continues to experience an increase in NOI due to higher occupancy compared to the same period last year.

-In Q2-2021, the REIT completed 25,500 square feet of lease deals in Halifax, Nova Scotia with a weighted average lease term of 0.9 years.
-The REIT also renewed and replaced 188,300 square feet with a weighted average lease term of 4.0 years representing a 3.8% increase over expiring rates.
-This included lease renewals with two key credit rated tenants for a term of five years each in Halifax, Nova Scotia for 65,600 square feet and Fredericton, New Brunswick for 19,500 square feet.
-Government tenancy renewals totaled 67,700 square feet with an average term of 2.9 years in Toronto and Ottawa, Ontario.
+In Q3-2021, the REIT completed 5,900 square feet of new leasing including a five year lease in Edmonton, Alberta and a three year lease in Halifax, Nova Scotia.
+The REIT also renewed and replaced 202,300 square feet with a weighted average lease term of 4.4 years representing a 1.5% increase over expiring rates.
+This included a five year renewal with a credit rated tenant in Ottawa, Ontario for 148,100 square feet.
+The REIT's renewal activity YTD-2021 achieved a 2.1% increase in base rents over expiring rates and included 387,000 square feet of government and credit rated tenant renewals with a weighted average lease term of 5.0 years.

-June 30, 2021 December 31, 2020
+September 30, 2021 December 31, 2020

-Indebtedness to GBV ratio 57.4 % 57.8 %

-Interest coverage ratio 2.98 x 2.96 x

-Indebtedness - weighted average fixed interest rate 3.37 % 3.37 %

-Indebtedness - weighted average term to maturity 3.59 years 4.06 years
+Indebtedness to GBV ratio 57.5 % 57.8 % Interest coverage ratio 3.00 x 2.96 x Indebtedness - weighted average fixed interest rate 3.35 % 3.37 % Indebtedness - weighted average term to maturity 3.57 years 4.06 years